edxmorgan/uvms-simulator/README.md

 ## Join the community

 Contributions of any size are welcome—bug fixes, controller ideas, sensor plugins, or documentation improvements.
-Open an issue, start a discussion on ROS Discourse, or tag the repo in your demo videos so more UVMS researchers can find it.
-Star ⭐ the project if you build something cool with it!